rnb3ds/docs-site/docs/en/env/api-reference/secure-value.md

 func (sv *SecureValue) Bytes() []byte
 ```

 Returns a byte slice copy of the value.
-The caller is responsible for zeroing it using `ClearBytes`.
+The caller is responsible for zeroing it with `ClearBytes`.

 **Returns:**
-- `[]byte` - Byte copy of the value; returns nil when closed
+- `[]byte` - byte copy of the value; returns nil when closed

 ```go
 secret := env.GetSecure("API_KEY")